AmericanSundown/sprint/README.md

 ### [Meteor](https://meteor.com/)

-We were inspired by Meteor's client-side data storage.
+We were inspired by Meteor's client-side data storage. and seamless server coordination – you don't have to do any work to get server data into the client.
+While with Sprint, you do have to do some server-side work, it is quite minimal compared to other approaches; and writing client-side models is a thing of the past.

 ### [mori](http://swannodette.github.io/mori/)

+We make extensive use of mori's immutable data structures, to allow better state tracking and change tracking.
+Pretty much any data you get out of Sprint will be a mori data structure – so it's worth learning!

 ## Sprint

+Sprint

 ### Global storage

-### Keys

 ### Namespaces

 #### Server Namespaces

+### Keys

 ### Actions

 ### Component wrapper